kumargeek/Git_Demo/notes.md

 name you want to be ignored.
-Ex: secret.md) git add . : to send all files current snapshot to staging area(all at once). git status -> difference b/w staging and workng directory
+Ex: secret.md) git add . : to send all files current snapshot to staging area(all at once). git status -> difference b/w staging and workng directory git commit -m : A snapshot of changes made to the repository.
+Each commit has an unique ID & a message describing the changes.
+Ex : git commit -m "commit message" git log : List of commits
 # how git stores the changes

 git add filename